PhilippeR26/Airdrop-for-Starknet/airdrop-tuto.md

 # TUTORIAL
 # Create your own airdrop
+This tutorial assumes that you have a good understanding of React, the Next.js framework, the Starknet network and Starknet.js.

 ## Architecture :
 The creation of an airdrop is splitted in several activities :